Classical Multidimensional Scaling on Metric Measure Spaces: Abstract

 \section{Abstract}

-We study a generalization of the classical Multidimensional Scaling procedure (cMDS) which is applicable in the setting of general metric measure spaces which can be seen as natural ``continuous limits" of finite data sets.
-We identify certain crucial spectral properties of the generalized cMDS operator thus providing a natural and rigorous formulation of cMDS.
-Furthermore, we characterize the cMDS output of several continuous exemplar metric measures spaces such as high dimensional spheres and tori (both with their geodesic distance).
-In particular, the case of spheres (with geodesic distance) requires that we establish that its cMDS operator is trace class, a condition which is natural in the context when the cMDS operator has infinite rank.
+We study a generalization of the classical Multidimensional Scaling procedure (cMDS) which is applicable in the setting of metric measure spaces.
+Metric measure spaces can be seen as natural ``continuous limits" of finite data sets.
+Given a metric measure space $\mX = (X,d_X,\mu_X)$, the generalized cMDS procedure involves studying an operator which may have infinite rank, a possibility which leads to studying its traceability.
+We establish that several continuous exemplar metric measure spaces such as spheres and tori (both with their respective geodesic metrics) induce traceable cMDS operators, a fact which allows us to obtain the complete characterization of the metrics induced by their resulting cMDS embeddings.
+To complement this, we also exhibit a metric measure space whose associated cMDS operator is not traceable.
 Finally, we establish the stability of the generalized cMDS method with respect to the Gromov-Wasserstein distance.